Darren Osborne: Hannah and Suzanne Ashworth

-Darren is stabbed while trying to save Hannah, which the Daily Star said "proves to Hannah she is the love of his [Darren's] life.
-We’ll have to see if she’ll make another go of it".
 Darren offers to leave Hollyoaks with Hannah but she rejects his offer and leaves Hollyoaks alone.
 E4 wrote, in regards to how the relationship affects Darren, that he "turned a corner after marrying Hannah Ashworth.
 Darren became a true friend to her and helped her through her eating disorders".

 Darren begins an affair with Hannah's mother, Suzanne (Suzanne Hall), whose son Rhys (Andrew Moss) is Darren's friend.
-The Daily Star announced this storyline on 23 May 2010.
-Suzanne is upset and "Darren is more than happy to give her a shoulder to cry on.
-But he soon can’t believe the mess he gets himself into with his mate's mum.
-He tries everything he can to put her off but Suzanne is not having any of it".
 Dawson explained the romance, saying, "They're both lonely and there's a bit of a thrill for Darren as she's an older woman.
 It's just a bit of fun for both of them".
 Darren supports Suzanne through her marital problems; they grow close and begin an affair, until Rhys exposes them.
 Neville Ashworth (Jim Millea), Suzanne's husband, throws her out of her home, forcing Darren to allow her to move in with him.
 Suzanne decides to leave Darren and move to Spain with Neville.
 When asked who Darren would choose between Suzanne and Cindy, Dawson said, "Cindy any time".
 In early 2011, Suzanne returns, and announces that she's pregnant with Darren's twins.
 She gives birth to twins before she moves in with Darren and girlfriend Nancy Hayton (Jessica Fox).
 Nancy ends her relationship with Darren.
 In March, Cindy Cunningham (Stephanie Waring) returns and pays Suzanne to leave the village so she can have Darren to herself, which Suzanne accepts.